 Osteoporosis

-Osteoporosis is an ailment that gradually weakens bones, making them more prone to fractures.
+Osteoporosis is a condition that gradually weakens bones, making them more susceptible to fractures.

-Although this can occur in either sex, it is more common in women, especially after Menopause.
-This is because the hormonal changes that take place after Menopause lead to weakening of bones, thereby causing Osteoporosis.
-This increase the risk of fractures, especially of the hip, spine and forearms.
-In fact, over 40 percent of women who have undergone Menopause are at the risk of developing Osteoporosis.
+Although this can occur in either sex, it is more common in women, especially after menopause.
+This is because the hormonal changes that take place after menopause lead to the weakening of bones, thereby causing Osteoporosis.
+This increases the risk of fractures, especially of the hip, spine, and forearms.
+In fact, over 40 percent of women who have undergone menopause are at the risk of developing Osteoporosis.

 - Causes of Osteoporosis